How does a sight flow indicator work?

 At a basic level, how a sight flow indicator works is simple: just look through the window to observe the flow in a pipeline.
 Actually, there are complexities in the many types of indication and construction of the equipment.
 Each style of indicator works a little differently.

-To make flow easier to see, it may have components that are set in motion by the flow.
-The sight flow indicator is used for visual inspection by a human operator; it has no electronics for sensing, measurement or control.
+To make the flow easier to see, it may have components that are set in motion by the flow.
+The sight flow indicator is used for visual inspection by a human operator; it has no electronics for sensing, measurement, or control.

 Operators use sight flow indicators to inspect fluids for characteristics such as clarity, color, and foam, or to confirm that there is flow in the pipeline.
 Often sight flow indicators are used to visually confirm conditions reported by instrumentation and to provide a backup in case of instrument failure or power outage.

 The simplest design of sight flow indicator is a glass column through which liquid or gas flow may be observed.
 The flow is illuminated by ambient light or LEDs and may be viewed at any angle.

 A view-through flow indicator has two opposing windows so that an operator can see the intervening flow of liquid or gaslighted from behind, either by ambient light or by an attached LED or incandescent lamp.